 She has always been a law-abiding citizen for over 75 years.
 She never caused any problems with neighbors, and kept to herself.
 Neighbors that interacted with her say she was kind and always cared about the children.

 Neighbors would often see her tending to her yard, cutting grass, and planting flowers.
 She was a responsible home-owner and kept her yard clean and presentable.
 She encouraged neighborhood improvement.

 That all changed on August 26, 2011.
-She now resides at Rockville Correctional Facility for manslaughter for shooting and killing her son-in-law.
+She now resides at Indianapolis Womens Prison for manslaughter for shooting and killing her son-in-law.

 There has been great speculation and curiosity about this case.
 Many draw their own conclusions.
 She has never spoken about the specifics of her case.
 She just quietly accepted the consequences.

 Although rumors circulated regarding her death, she is not deceased.
 Now at age 83, she has tried to adjust to the inside as best she can.
 She is a model prisoner and leads by example.
 There aren’t any negative reports regarding her behavior.
 According to the guards at the prison, she is a hard worker, pleasant to be around, never causes any trouble, and very respectful.
 Family members coming in contact with guards receive positive comments and never hear any negativity.
 She stays active and has participated in many programs and has been awarded certificates, including suicide companion, locks of love for cancer, parenting classes, employee of the month, change of commitment to be a better person, and is one of a limited number of inmates chosen to participate in the Kairos retreat, which teaches women how to be caring through extensive discussions of the women of bible.